The best commuter bike accessories will help keep your commute trouble-free, or at least help you to sort ay issues that do occur.

 The Hiplok D1000 (opens in new tab) and Abus Granit (opens in new tab) D-locks have received high marks in our reviews, as have the Hiplok Gold (opens in new tab) and Abus City Chain (opens in new tab) if you prefer a chain lock.

 9. Emergency procedures

-Many brands have developed tracking and alert features that assist if something goes wrong such as helmet manufactures such as POC and Specialized.
-POC’s Medical ID feature allows first responders to access medical info using NFC, while Specialized’s ANGi system and Strava's Beacon will send a distress call if it detects you having a crash.
+Many brands have developed tracking and alert features that assist if something goes wrong, for example helmet manufacturers such as POC and Specialized (opens in new tab).
+POC’s Medical ID feature allows first responders to access medical info using NFC, while Specialized’s ANGi system (opens in new tab) and Strava's Beacon (opens in new tab) will send a distress call if it detects you having a crash.
 All these features are aimed at saving valuable time which can make a huge difference in a critical situation.
-GPS computers also include tracking features and even phone apps like Strava have a live tracking feature although you will need to pay a subscription.
+GPS computers (opens in new tab) also often include tracking and emergency alert features and even phone apps like Strava have a live tracking feature although you will need to pay a subscription.